 It is mostly described as a dark smoky world that contains fires of forges burning at different places and giving some light to the place.

 Niflheim – Realm of Ice, Snow, and Mist near Muspelheim

 Niflheim is often considered as a world in Norse Mythology which was created by Snorri himself.
 This Place is associated with “Mist and cold weather” where the light elves live.

-According to Snorri, this is the first world that came out of the Yggdrasil tree.
+According to Snorri, among all the nine realms of Norse Mythology, this is the first world that came out of the Yggdrasil tree.
 This world gets its cold rivers from Hvergelmir.